 Click on the Train Classifier button in the training menu in the trainable Weka segmentation window.

 NOTE: The STOP button will appear in place of the Train Classifier button and remain until the training has finished.
-Do not to click on this button during training as the process will be interrupted.
+Do not click on this button during training as the process will be interrupted.

 Click on Create Result button to create an image with all the classified components, consisting of intact nuclei, the background and identified ecDNA.